 Merging Shadow Passwords with Real Ones

-The Linux NIS server can be used to authenticate their users, you will need to allow the encrypted password entries to be shared through NIS.
-If you are using shadow passwords, NIS server will automatically handle this for you by taking the encrypted field from the /etc/shadow file and merging it into the NIS shared copy of /etc/passwd.
+The Linux NIS server can be used to authenticate their users, NIS server will automatically take the encrypted field from the /etc/shadow file and merge it into the NIS shared copy of /etc/passwd.

 This is done using MERGE_PASSWD option: